badal-io/gcp-airflow-foundations/docs/features.rst

 Post-ingestion Task Dependencies
 ------------------
 The data that are ingested are often needed in downstream analytic workflows.
 These can be orchestrated in the same Airflow instance by utilizing :class:`gcp_airflow_foundations.operators.airflow.external_task.TableIngestionSensor`.
-From the Python module of the DAG that depends on a table ingestion, you can create a task that waits for the completion of the ingestion.
+From your Python module with the DAG that depends on a table ingestion, you can create a task that waits for the completion of the ingestion.
 For example:

 .. code-block:: python